State guide

 This is the first Route 17 question in Florida: do you want the day to start softly and waterfront-first, or do you want to move quickly into the inland and city rhythm?
 Punta Gorda is the clearest place to make that choice.

 Arcadia keeps the Florida opening from flattening into only a start point.
-It is the practical middle that gives the route an older, quieter, more interior tone before Jacksonville takes over the scale of the day.
+Zolfo Springs, Wauchula, Fort Meade, and Bartow help the route read as a Peace River and heartland chapter with an older, quieter, more interior tone.

 Jacksonville as the last Florida anchor before Georgia

 Jacksonville is the most useful northern Florida decision point.
-Northbound, it can be your last major services base before coastal Georgia.
+Orange Park and Yulee belong in the transition story here, not as equal anchors.
+Northbound, Jacksonville can be your last major services base before coastal Georgia.
 Southbound, it is the place that helps you re-enter Florida with enough structure to keep the day working.

 What kind of state chapter this is